 An increasing number of subscribers and the introduction of new services resulted in an unmanageable number of database transactions, making batch-mode operation impossible.
 Furthermore, new services (i.e. prepaid plan) came with additional requirements demanding SK Telecom to detect and manage usage balances in real time, which was impossible with the legacy system.
 SK Telecom could only achieve a throughput of 150 million calls a day while system resource utilization was maxed out.

 SK Telecom designed its new RTRS using a combination of Altibase in-memory database and Oracle’s on-disk DBMS.
-Altibase was deployed in in-memory database mode to host recent data (up to 3-month old) as a front-end to an on-disk Oracle database which was used as the repository for hosting historical data.
+Altibase was deployed in its in-memory database mode to host recent data (up to 3-month old) as a front-end to an on-disk Oracle database which was used as the repository for hosting historical data.

 Data integration between Altibase and Oracle was achieved by using Altibase’s OraAdapter tool.
 The new system allowed billing and rating processes to execute in real time.
 This real time process was critical for prepaid services since SK Telecom had to accurately detect negative customer balances.
 In addition, the new system achieved a throughput of 450 million calls a day while reducing system resource utilization to 50%.